Azuirith/Music-List-Manager/README.md

-A terminal program that allows me to manage a large playlist of songs and artists that I want to listen to using the Spotify Web API
+A terminal program made to manage a large playlist of song and artist recommendations called Music List using the Spotify Web API